Authentication

 The BETTER_AUTH_SECRET is a random string used for encryption and generating hashes.
 You can generate a secret key using the OpenSSL command:

-openssl rand -base64 32After generating your secret key, add it to your .env file:
+openssl rand -base64 32After generating your secret key, add it to your environment variables file:

 To enable GitHub authentication, you need to register your application: